jarihte/circlesub/README.md

 * Twitch tipping integration
 * Socket.io and Next.js integration

+This project was created for the Solana Grizzython Hackathon in 2023

 ### Required ENV Vars:
 * NEXTAUTH_SECRET={your own uuid v4}
 * TWITCH_CLIENT_ID={Twitch Client ID}